Dageus/homelab/docs/proxmox/lxc_container.md

 ### Enable automatic updates

-to turn this feature on, we need to tweak `/etc/apt/apt.conf.d/20auto-upgrades`.
+To turn this feature on, we need to tweak `/etc/apt/apt.conf.d/20auto-upgrades`.

 This can be done by running `dpkg-reconfigure`: